-At Churchill Primary School we are committed to developing excellent relationships and providing a high level of care for everyone.
-Our approach aims to be attachment aware so we aim to "connect before we correct."
+Our caring and relational approach aims to be attachment aware so we aim to "connect before we correct."

 This policy sets out the rules, everyday expectations and visible consistencies that children and adults follow.
 This is based on the work of Paul Dix in his book 'When the Adults Change, Everything Changes' and learning from training on 'Attachment aware behaviour regulation'.
-Respectful, ready, responsible and resilient behaviours are recognised and celebrated.